- What is my CASLab username and password?

 CASLab accounts use your Queen’s NetID for your login, your password must be set using the CASLab Account Management tool.

-CASLab is series of computer labs hosted and maintained by the School of Computing, with a satellite lab in Jeffrey Hall managed by Queen’s ITS.
+CASLab is series of computer labs hosted and maintained by the School of Computing.
 It is a space for students taking CISC, COMP, COCA, and COGS courses to do their assignment work.

 How do I discover my Queen’s NetID and password?

 General information about NetID can be found on the Queen’s NetID Information page.
 To activate your NetID, go to the registration page, after which the password can be changed by following the instructions here.
 You will need your student number handy.